 Bates Rowing prepares to supersede success of 2018

-Anyone familiar with the second floor of Merril at 4 p.m. on weekdays and the prevailing smell of hard work wafting from the erg room will know just how hard the Men’s and Women’s rowing teams have been preparing for this upcoming season.
+Anyone familiar with the second floor of Merril at 4 p.m. on weekdays and the prevailing smell wafting from the erg room will know just how hard the Men’s and Women’s Rowing teams have been preparing for this upcoming season.

-The Women’s Rowing team enters this upcoming season on the throne after two consecutive national championship titles and a stand-out fall season when the team won the prestegious Head of the Charles for the second year in a row.
+The Women’s Rowing team enters the spring season on the throne after two consecutive national championship titles and a stand-out fall season when the team won the prestegious Head of the Charles for the second year in a row.

 On the men’s side, the team similarly looks promising.
 Coming off of their strongest year in program history and a solid third place finish last fall at the Head of Charles, Bates brings back three of their first varsity eight and seven of the second varsity eight from the 2017-18 season.

 “Last season was probably the the team’s best season ever,” said team captain Sophia Rintell ‘19.
 “This year, starting in the fall, we have put a lot of thought into our goals as a team on and off the water.
 I think we are both taking last year’s momentum and running with it, as well as finding new motivations specific to this year’s team.”

 However, while it may be easy to get caught up with the programs’ past successes and expect great things simply by virtue, nothing could be further from the truth for Bates Rowing.
 These teams win not because they have in the past, but because they know how to work hard and long to prepare and keep the momentum moving forward.